Back to School Sale: $100 OFF Sitewide Shop now

 Types of Electrolysis Hair Removal

-Types of Electrolysis Hair RemovalElectrolysis has been around for over a century, but the procedure has evolved because of modern technology.
-Electrolysis procedures only advanced with the invention of better equipment for the process.
-But the electrolysis done on people many years ago and the one done now have the same working principles.
+Types of Electrolysis Hair RemovalElectrolysis has existed for over a century, but the procedure has evolved due to modern technology.
+Electrolysis procedures only advanced with the invention of better equipment.
+However, the electrolysis done on people many years ago and the one done now have the same working principles.

-The use of different devices has given birth to the type of electrolysis we know today.
+Different devices have given birth to the type of electrolysis we know today.
 These include;

 Thermolysis method: from the word thermo, it’s easy to understand that it has something to do with heat.
 In the 1920s, Henry Bordier developed a diathermy that could heat hair follicles to about 50 Degrees Celsius, causing the hair matrix cells to coagulate instantly.